 Data is saved directly on the handheld computer.
-The raw files are saved in a separate folder (named by the date of measurement) and renamed to include the type of treatment (e.g., 1c, 1t and 1s.dat).
-Data is stored in a data file named "C-flux" and reorganized and supplemented with the following columns: Year, Month, Day, DOY, Hour, Min, Plot, Treatment, Light, Photo_no, Recno, Cloud cover, Observer, Soil moisture, Frame height, and Remarks.
+The raw files are saved in a separate folder (named by the date of measurement) and renamed to include the type of treatment including information on dark measurement status e.g., 1c.txt and 1c d.txt (where the "d" is referring to a dark measurement).
+Data is stored in a data file named "C_flux_YYYY" and reorganized and supplemented with the following columns: Year, Month, Day, DOY, , Date, Observer, Plot, Treatment, Light, Photo_no, Cloud cover, Time, PLOT NO, RECORD NO, CO2, AIRPRESSURE, FLOW RATE, H2O, H2O TEMP, O2, SYSTEM ERROR, AUX VOLTAGE, PAR, TSOIL, TAIR, RH, P1, P2, P3, P4, P5, Soil_moisture_1-3, Frame height, and Remarks.
 All files are merged into one, covering the whole season.